bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Below an example of a real-life task solution will demonstrate the platform at work for better understanding of how the data processing can be performed on the platform.
 Thus, the tutorial will provide you with:

-1. a ready-to-use problem resolution of an example task on SJ-Platform base;
+1. a ready-to-use problem solution of an example task on SJ-Platform base;

 2. instructions on development, deployment and customization of your own code for your specific aims.